 All surveys should be conducted by a single observer.
 If more than one individual is present, only the primary observer may collect data.
 The second person may record weather, habitat, and bird data but should not assist in the detection of birds.
-A team of surveyors may take turns among points or survey occasions as to whom is the primary surveyor.
 All surveys are unlimited-radius point counts, i.e. record all target birds detected at a survey point regardless of their distance from that point.

-Surveys at each point consist of two parts, beginning with an initial 5-minute passive listening period followed by five 1-minute segments.
+Surveys at each point consist of two parts, beginning with an initial 5-minute passive listening period followed by six 1-minute segments.
 Each 1-minute segment contains 30 seconds of vocalizations broadcast for one target species, followed by 30 seconds of silence (response time).
 The calls will be pre-recorded and provided to each surveyor in an mp3 file.
 The species calls must always be played in the same order for standardization and to minimize inhibition of less-dominant species.
-The call order will be Least Bittern, Sora, Virginia Rail, Common Gallinule, then Pied-billed Grebe.
-It is also very important that you use the provided ten-minute sequence and not play different audio files.
+The call order will be Least Bittern, Sora, Virginia Rail, King Rail, Common Gallinule, then Pied-billed Grebe.
+It is also very important that you use the provided elevenminute sequence and not play different audio files.
 This standardization is necessary to ensure that the study results are compatible with other efforts regionally.

 Pre-recorded calls are broadcast using smartphones or mp3 players connected to portable speaker(s).
-Audubon Great Lakes will provide speakers and other equipment as needed.
+Your coordinator will provide speakers and other equipment as needed.
 There are particular volume guidelines for the speakers (80-90 dB at one meter from the speaker).
 At the training sessions we will test each set of speakers to determine the appropriate volume setting to use.
 You can use a decibel reader from ~1m away from the speaker to measure the volume level.